thetechdude124/Born-Again-NNs-From-Scratch/README.md

 Remember - usually, we would **just consider the first term** (the difference between the predictions for the correct classes).
 But, if the Dark Knowledge Hypothesis is correct, then the remainder of the probability distribution matters as well.
 So, we must **also consider these differences for each individual logit as well.**

 Let's consider something - we know that the **ground truth prediction for the correct class in the dataset will always be 1.** A given dataset will be one-hot-encoded, or simply have the index of the correct class, but in either case if we were to compute the probabilities they would be (0, 0, 0, 1), where 1 is the probability of the correct class.
-The probability for the correct class will always be 1 - if $y$ represents the ground truth and $*$ represents the probability at the true class, then $y_{\ast,s}$ will always be one, and will be zero whenever it is not on the true class. **What happens if we combine this term $y_{\ast,s}$ with $p_{\ast,s}$**?
+The probability for the correct class will always be 1 - if $y$ represents the ground truth labels (the actual classes in the dataset_ and $*$ represents the predicted value at the true class, then $y_{\ast,s}$ will always be one - ad then zero whenever it is not on the true class. **What happens if we combine this term $y_{\ast,s}$ with $p_{\ast,s}$**?
 It might look something like this:

 $$ \frac{1}{b}\sum^b_{s=1}(q_{\ast,s}-p_{\ast,s}y_{\ast,s}) $$

 We know that $p_{\ast,s}$ (the teacher's predictions for the highest label) will **almost never be 1** - it may reach *a value approximating that* (like 0.9998), but the probability of it achieving one is extremely low. **Importantly, the closer this value is to one** (the condition where if we were to take the limit of this function it would equal 1), **the closer this function becomes to the cross entropy derivative where we simply subtract $q_i$ by 1!**

 What happens if $p_{\ast,s}$ is *not* a value close to one?
-Well, this indicates that **the teacher is not confident in its prediction**, and as a result, the **size of the gradient update will be closer to zero** (recall that *the student predictions will be less than one*) so this term becomes negative; if we subtract the student predictions by a smaller value, then **the gradient ends up closer to zero on average.**
+Well, this indicates that **the teacher is not confident in its prediction**, and this will impact the computed gradient (we subtract a smaller value from the student prediction).

-What this really means is that *the teacher model is performing a sort of **"confidence weighting" on the samples presented by the dataset - if the teacher is not confident in its predictions, the gradient updates will be closer to zero.*** This could be highly advantageous - if the teacher is not confident w.r.t a certain sample, it can prevent the student from prematurely entering a local minima or making disastourous updates based one or two awry samples.
+What this really means is that *the teacher model is performing a sort of **"confidence weighting" on the samples presented by the dataset - if neither the teacher nor the student are confident in their prediction our gradient update will be less severe (the difference between the two terms becomes smaller).*** This could be highly advantageous - if the teacher is not confident w.r.t a certain sample, it can prevent the student from prematurely entering a local minima or making disastourous updates based one or two awry samples.
 This, therefore, further aides in ensuring the validity and effectiveness of gradient updates and by extension can help to improve convergence.
 Let's step away from the example above and **re-write the above expression with $p_{\ast,s}$ as a true weight *for the entire expression* instead of just for $y_{\ast,s}$:**

-*Let $w$ represent an arbitrary weight - we multiply the weight calculated at sample $s$ divided by the weights across the entire minibatch (obtaining, as a percentage, the **magnitude (confidence) of the weight as compared to other weights in the batch**).
-In essence, we obtain how "confident" the teacher model is in a certain sample in comparison to its other predictions within the batch.*
+*Let* $w$ *represent an arbitrary weight - we multiply the weight calculated at sample* $s$ *divided by the weights across the entire minibatch, obtaining, as a percentage, the **size of the weight as compared to other weights in the batch**.
+In essence, we obtain how "confident" the teacher model is in a certain sample in comparison to its other predictions within the batch (a weight whose size makes up 25% of the entire batch is more confident than a weight that makes up 1%.*

 $$\frac{1}{b}\sum^b_{s=1}\frac{w_s}{Σ_{u=1}^b w_u}(q_{\ast,s}-y_{\ast,s})=\frac{1}{b}\sum^b_{s=1}\frac{p_{\ast,s}}{Σ_{u=1}^b p_{\ast,u}}(q_{\ast,s}-y_{\ast,s})$$

 So, this begs the question - **does the success of Knowledge Distillation rely on the Dark Knowledge terms, or the confidence weighting shown here?**

-To solve this, the paper devises *two different distillation losses* to test just this - **CWTM (Confidence Weighting by Teacher Max) and DKPP (Dark Knowledge with Permuted Predictions0).** The gradient of CWTM is almost exactly what we saw above; except, to preserve generality, we take the **highest predictions obtained by the teacher out of all predictions $.$ at a certain sample $s$:**
+To solve this, the paper devises *two different distillation losses* to test just this - **CWTM (Confidence Weighted by Teacher Max) and DKPP (Dark Knowledge with Permuted Predictions0).** The gradient of CWTM is almost exactly what we saw above; with one exception mentioned below:

 $$\frac{1}{b}\sum^b_{s=1}\frac{\max p_{.,s}}{Σ_{u=1}^b \max p_{.,u}}(q_{\ast,s}-y_{\ast,s}) $$

-**We're weighting by the teacher's CONDFIDENCE - the highest probability as opposed to the probability of the correct label.** We simply want to see how certain the teacher is regarding its prediction for a given sample, irrespective of what the right answer is.
-On the other hand, we *do* care about the student's prediction for the correct value.
+**We're weighting by the teacher's CONDFIDENCE - now, we're taking the highest probability as opposed to the probability of the correct label** (which is what we did in the last example).
+We simply want to see how confident the teacher is in its prediction for a given sample, irrespective of what the right answer is (what is the highest probability as opposed to what is the probability the teacher outputted for the correct label).
+On the other hand, we of course *do* care about the student's prediction for the correct value.

 What about DKPP?
-Same thing as the usual Derivative with the Dark Knowledge Term - **except this time, we will randomly permute all of the non-max logits of the teacher's predictions to destroy the covariance matrix between the maximum value and the rest of the logits via permutation function $\phi$.** In essence, if it truly is the Dark Knowledge hidden within logits that are important, *then we should see positive impact irrespective of whether those logits are with the right argmax value.* **We permute all of the NON-ARGMAX LOGITS - all of the logits that are *not* the maximum prediction - and subtract them, whereas the argmax value remain identical.** Looking at the previous table, this would be like replacing the probabilities outputted in the non-predicted classes (all the classes that aren't the maximum value, in that case dog) with probabilities that the model predicted on another sample.
+Same thing as the equation where we computed the derivative and added the dark knowledge terms - **except this time, we will randomly permute all of the non-max logits of the teacher's predictions to destroy the covariance matrix between the maximum value and the rest of the logits via permutation function $\phi$.** In essence, if it truly is the Dark Knowledge hidden within logits that are important, *then we should see positive impact irrespective of whether those logits are with the right argmax (predicted)value.* **We permute all of the NON-ARGMAX LOGITS - all of the logits that are *not* the maximum prediction - and subtract them from the student distribution, whereas the argmax value remain identical.**

+Looking at the previous table, this would be like replacing the probabilities outputted in the non-predicted classes (all the classes that aren't the maximum value, in that case dog) with probabilities that the model predicted on another sample.
 This destroys the covariance matrix between the predicted class and the remainder of the classes (all of them usually add up to one; without permuting we have no way of knowing whether its the dark knowledge encoded in the logits or just the fact that all the predictions are correlated that truly is creating improvement).
 Putting it all together, this is what DKPP looks like:

 $$\frac{1}{b}\sum^b_{s=1}\sum^n_{i=1}\frac{\partial\ell_{i,s}}{\partial z_{i,s}}=\frac{1}{b}\sum^b_{s=1}(q_{\ast,s}-\max p_{.,s})+\frac{1}{b}\sum^b_{s=1}\sum_{i=1}^{n-1}(q_{i,s}-\phi(p_{j,s}))$$